Fix your downsampling ASAP! Be natively more robust via Aliasing and Spectral Artifact free Pooling: Aliasing- and Sinc Artifact-Free Pooling

-We present a novel approach called Alias and Spectral Artifact-free Pooling (ASAP), which addresses not only the well-known issue of aliasing \cite{grabinski2022frequencylowcut, zhang2019making, zou2020delving}, but also tackles other types of spectral leakage artifacts.
+First, we present an aliasing-free downsampling method, FLC Pooling, which completely removes aliasing artifacts during downsampling.
+In contrast, previous approaches \cite{hossain2023anti,zhang2019making,zou2020delving} only reduce aliasing artifacts without fully removing them.
+Additionally, we further extend FLC Pooling by introducing Aliasing and Sinc Artifact-free Pooling, short ASAP, which addresses not only the well-known issue of aliasing, but also tackles sinc interpolation artifacts.

-Spectral leakage artifacts occur when finite window operations are applied to infinite signals or when infinite window functions are used on finite signals.
-These artifacts manifest as ringing artifacts, which can be explained by the equivalence between a box function and a sinc function in both the spectral and spatial domains.

-Aliasing artifacts are a specific type of spectral leakage artifact that occurs when a signal is improperly sampled at a rate below twice the signal's bandwidth \cite{shannon}.
-This leads to the overlapping of high-frequency components with low-frequency components, making them indistinguishable.
-In the spatial domain, this frequency domain overlap becomes visible as grid-like artifacts.
+{\textbf{Aliasing.}} Aliasing is a specific type of spectral leakage artifact that occurs when a signal is improperly sampled at a rate below twice the signal's bandwidth \cite{shannon}.
+This leads to overlapping high-frequency components, making them indistinguishable from low-frequency components (as visualized in \autoref{fig:aliasing_theory}).
+These overlaps in the frequency domain become visible as grid-like artifacts in the spatial domain.

-\textbf{Aliasing-free Downsampling.} Previous approaches have introduced downsampling methods that aim to suppress aliasing by applying blurring techniques before downsampling \cite{zhang2019making, zou2020delving}, or by directly removing aliases in the frequency domain through the removal of low-frequency components to prevent the folding of high-frequency components (aliasing) \cite{grabinski2022frequencylowcut}.

-Blurring methods \cite{zhang2019making, zou2020delving} are unable to completely eliminate aliasing, resulting in low robustness and catastrophic overfitting during adversarial training \cite{grabinski2022frequencylowcut}, similar to standard networks.
-On the other hand, the approach of cutting out low-frequency components \cite{grabinski2022frequencylowcut} has shown promise in preventing catastrophic overfitting.
-To implement this type of downsampling, the feature maps of the networks are transformed into the frequency domain using Fast Fourier Transform (FFT).
-Subsequently, the low-frequency components are shifted to the center (as depicted in the first step of Figure \ref{fig:method}).
-This allows for the application of a rectangular function ranging from $1/4 N$ to $3/4 N$, where $N$ represents the width and height of the feature map in the shifted spectral representation (Low Pass Cut in Figure \ref{fig:method}).
-This region contains only low-frequency information within $1/2 B$, where $B$ denotes the bandwidth of the signal, resulting in aliasing-free downsampling\footnote{For more detailed information, please refer to \cite{grabinski2022frequencylowcut}.}.

-However, these methods are still susceptible to artifacts, although not typical aliasing artifacts (visible as grid artifacts).
-Instead, these artifacts manifest as spectral leakage artifacts, which exhibit a sinc-like structure.